-8. Tower Entrance Room was constantly in short supply settlers also used bows, arrows and lances.
+Beyond the single carved door is the entrance room to the tower (torreón).
+Torreones were a common sight throughout Northern New Mexico during the Spanish Period.
+Settlers were responsible for defending themselves, as the soldiers of the presidio (fort) could not be notified in time to protect their fellow citizens.
+These towers provided a place for the Spanish to retreat while under attack.
+These multipurpose structures were also used for storing food, water, tack and weapons such as escopetas (Spanish muskets), but since gunpowder was constantly in short supply settlers also used bows, arrows and lances.
 On the upper level a sentinel stood watch and was ready to warn others of approaching danger by any means available, including blowing a horn, beating a drum, shouting or ringing a bell.
 Field workers would run for the protection of the walled placita, while others would enter the torreón to fight off the enemy.
-While both the Spanish and Native tribes raided each other, one such attack was documented by Franciscan priest Fray Francisco Atanasio Dominguez.
-On Thursday June 20, 1776, a party of Comanche warriors attacked ranches in La Ciénega, killing nine men and boys and taking two young children captive.
-Antonio Sándoval, the owner of El Rancho de las Golondrinas, lost his 19-year-old son Jose Sándoval and nephew Santiago Mascareñas who were killed as they tended crops.
+While both the Spanish and Native tribes raided each other, one such attack was documented by Franciscan priest Fray Francisco Atanasio Domínguez.
+On Thursday, June 20, 1776, a party of Comanche warriors attacked ranches in La Ciénega, killing nine men and boys and taking two young children captive.
+Antonio Sándoval, the owner of El Rancho de Las Golondrinas, lost his 19-year-old son José Sándoval and nephew Santiago Mascareñas who were killed as they tended crops.
 La Dispensa (10) Storage Room The small door in the back corner of the placita leads to the storage room.
-Infrequent wagon trains from Mexico, drought and Indian raids made it imperative to take measures to store and stock provisions.
+Infrequent wagon trains from Mexico, drought and raids made it imperative to take measures to store and stock provisions.
 Starvation was a very real possibility and times of famine would stalk the fledgling settlement.
 Wild game and domesticated animals were an indispensable source of protein.
-The triad of corn, beans and squash provided the most important foodstuffs and these were stored in great abundance by the settlers and guarded in the dispensa (storage room) from both pests and humans alike.
-Preservation of food was limited to salting, smoking and drying, canning and bottling were to come much later.
+The triad of corn, beans and squash provided the most important foodstuffs, and these were stored in great abundance by the settlers and guarded in the dispensa (storage room) from both pests and humans alike.
+Preservation of food was limited to salting, smoking and drying; canning and bottling were to come much later.
 Seed storage was another significant use for the dispensa.
 Like the settlers on the Atlantic coast, the Spanish would turn to Native Americans, in this case their Pueblo neighbors, when they had failed to adequately harvest sufficient quantities of food.
 The Pueblo people in turn would seek Spanish wheat and livestock when provisions ran low.

-9. View of Torreón from outside of Placita
+9. Torreón